 Students who achieve a score of 1070 on the SAT, with minimum scores of 500 each in the mathematics and verbal sections, are considered college ready and may enroll in college-level courses upon admission.
 Likewise, students who achieve a score of 23 on the ACT, with minimum scores of 19 each in the mathematics and English sections, are considered college ready and may enroll in college-level courses upon admission.
-Students who do not achieve these scores on the SAT or ACT must take the TSI assessment following admission, to determine first-semester course placement in reading, writing, and mathematics.
+Students who do not achieve these scores on the SAT or ACT must take the TSI Assessment (TSIA) following admission, to determine first-semester course placement in reading, writing, and mathematics.
 Applicants who do not meet these criteria may qualify for admission through UTEP's Reviewed Admission Programs .

 College Readiness

 First time, first-year students who achieve sufficient scores on a standardized test to qualify for a Texas Success Initiative (TSI) exemption, as defined in Texas Administrative Code, §4.54.
 Will qualify for admission as a college ready student.
-Applicants may also qualify for admission as a college ready student if they achieve sufficient scores on the Texas Success Initiative (TSI) Assessment, as defined in Texas Administrative Code, §4.57.
-As with previous admissions criterion, completion of the Recommended High School Program OR Distinguished Achievement High School Program OR an equivalent advanced high school program is required of all applicants.
+Applicants may also qualify for admission as a college ready student if they achieve sufficient scores on the Texas Success Initiative Assessment (TSIA), as defined in Texas Administrative Code, §4.57.
+As with previous admissions criterion, completion of the distinguished level of achievement under the Foundation, Recommended, or Advanced High School Program (described above) OR an equivalent advanced high school program is required.

-The TSI Assessment may be taken at UTEP, El Paso Community College, or any other approved test site across the state.
+The TSI Assessment (TSIA) may be taken at UTEP, El Paso Community College, or any other approved test site across the state.
 Virtual proctoring is also available.
 Students are encouraged to contact the Office of Student Assessment and Testing at 915.747.5009 or testing@utep.edu for additional information about the TSI assessment.
 Students should plan to begin Math and English requirements during the first semester of enrollment and continue until complete.